meecosha/PiaoTianParser/rules.md

 ## 1. Tone & Style

+* Maintain Classic Xianxia tone: formal, dramatic, reverent, but not too much so that it's hard to read.
+* Be mindful of rhythm, flow, and tone.
 * Clear, natural English that reads smoothly.
-* Maintain Classic Xianxia tone: formal, dramatic, reverent, but not too much so that it's hard to read.
+Use American English if ambiguous.
 * Avoid slang or modern idioms.
 * Use established xianxia phrases (e.g. “courting death”).
 * Watch pronoun clarity carefully.